 - A guide on help documents and troubleshooting for your current and prospective users.

 - A section on growth and ongoing development to keep your strategy thriving for the long term.

 With that covered, let’s take a look at two major considerations for your content strategy.
 I’ll dig a little deeper into the benefits and specific tactics to use in each respective section to follow, but to start, it’s important to grasp these principles.

 The Competitive Advantage of Content Marketing for SaaS Businesses

 First, there are tons of benefits to a quality content strategy, but most important (arguably) and the focus of the article are on the competitive advantage.
 Your close competitors are all itching to poach your users, whether that’s converting new prospects before you do or stealing them away with special offers.
 If you don’t already have a straight competitor, you will soon.
 SaaS is a fast-paced, high growth industry, and it’s only getting faster with time:

 (Image Source: Tom Tunguz)

 The second important consideration is that content marketing is a long-term strategy.
-As you’ll see when I describe the benefits of each pillar of SaaS content, the benefits of content compound over time, growing exponentially especially during the early months of implementation.
-By comparison, a paid advertising or traditional marketing campaign will net you a positive, yet consistent return:
+As you’ll see when I describe the benefits of each pillar of SaaS content, the benefits of valuable content compound over time, growing exponentially especially during the early months of implementation.
+By comparison, a paid advertising or traditional SaaS marketing campaign will get you a positive, yet consistent return:

 (Image Source: Stevenson Financial Marketing)